-The centers include: St Andrews in Eccles, GoChurch in MediaCityUK and St Philips, Chapel Street, BigLocal in Little Hulton and Mustard Tree in Eccles, in addition to the two new centres in Swinton and Broughton.
+The centres include: St Andrews in Eccles, GoChurch in MediaCityUK and St Philips, Chapel Street, BigLocal in Little Hulton and Mustard Tree in Eccles, in addition to the two new centres in Swinton and Broughton.

 Starting in 2004, Salford Foodbank was a project founded by Christ Central Manchester.
 It converted into a charity supported by the local community and churches.